top of page

 collapse icons-02.png

-SITEEVT005 Plan in-house events or functions
+SITEEVT023 Plan in-house events

-This unit describes the performance outcomes, skills and knowledge required to plan the delivery of events or functions in a commercial venue.
-It requires the ability to identify customer operational needs and preferences, prepare and confirm event proposals, and finalise operational documents for the delivery of events.
+This unit describes the performance outcomes, skills and knowledge required to plan the delivery of commercial events.
+It requires the ability to identify client operational needs and preferences, prepare and confirm event proposals, and finalise operational documents for the delivery of events.

 This unit is relevant to events that are diverse in nature and are coordinated in many industry contexts, including the tourism, hospitality, sport, cultural and community sectors.